tigergraph/ecosys/tutorials/GSQL.md

 ## REST API For GSQL

-TigerGraph provides seamless interaction with the GSQL server through a comprehensive suite of [REST APIs](https://docs.tigergraph.com/tigergraph-server/4.1/api/).
+TigerGraph provides seamless interaction with the GSQL server through a comprehensive suite of [GSQL REST APIs]([https://docs.tigergraph.com/gsql-ref/4.1/api/gsql-endpoints#_run_query).
 Below, we demonstrate how to invoke an installed stored procedure via a REST call, passing parameters using a JSON object.

 ### Parameter JSON object
 To pass query parameters by name with a JSON object, map the parameter names to their values in a JSON object enclosed in parentheses.
 Parameters that are not named in the JSON object will keep their default values for the execution of the query.